 The kid–man can easily catch me if I try to bolt; he is shadowing my every move.
 I would rather not try something and get stabbed in the confusion while people try to figure out who is who.
 The kid has demonstrated quite graphically that he is desperate and is not going to let me get away; I am his ride, and he doesn't care who else he sticks with that knife.
 At this moment he is desperate, not just for escaping the scene of his crimes, but to get more drugs.
 We have been two hours on the road at this point; I have decided that since nothing else is at stake right now except my own skin, I'd better play it safe.
 And there is my ever present reflection that, even if I get away he knows exactly where I live: if I can ditch him and get back home, and if he should also elude capture, I will be perpetually looking over my shoulder in my own house.
 Paranoid, perhaps, unless you consider the moment two hours previously when I had been suddenly confronted in my own living room by a stout 4-inch blade held in my face by a raving wild total stranger; this is an image that I doubt I will ever get rid of.

 That is one of the many things he had told me in his initial raving, during our sudden confrontation back in my living room.
 He had entered my house through the unlocked back door while I was practicing piano, after he cased the house very thoroughly, going around it in the darkness and checking all the windows to make sure that I was the only one home.
 Another of the things he had told me - this was after he had been pointing the knife and shouting, "Do you like getting cut?
 Do you enjoy pain?" - is that he had just eluded a chopper that they had put in the air after him.
 He had made me sit on the couch, the knife inches from my eyes.
 "Do you have any idea how terrifying that is?" he had asked me wildly.
-I told him (and there's no doubt that the irony was completely lost on him) that I could imagine that it was.
+I told him that I could imagine it was.
+It seemed that the irony of his question was completely lost on him.
 Then, in a calmer voice he told me, "That thing you played on the piano made me cry, man."

 I was puzzled: a few minutes ago, obviously unaware I had a "visitor", I had been going over and over a phrase from a piece I'm trying to learn that I can't play yet, a Chopin waltz that is well above my skill level.
 I told him, "That was just a thing I can't play, that I'm trying to learn."
 He said, "No, not that thing; that was fucked up.
 I mean the thing you played before that.
 It made me cry, man."
 I thought back to what I was playing earlier; it had been some Bach, which I can play alright, with a few mistakes.
 He had been listening out there for awhile.